zEuS0390/ppe-detection-for-construction-site-safety/README.md

   </table>
 </div>

-- <b>Zeus James Baltazar (zEuS0390)</b> - Lead developer and focuses mostly on utilization of ideas and their integration to the whole system.
+- <b>Zeus James Baltazar (zEuS0390)</b> - He is the lead developer and focuses mostly on the utilization of ideas brought on by the team.
-- <b>Martin Lorenzo Basbacio (mahteenbash)</b> - Facilitates methods regarding detection and recognition.
+- <b>Martin Lorenzo Basbacio (mahteenbash)</b> - He facilitates the methods regarding data science concepts such as object detection.
-- <b>Clarece Gail Larrosa (clarencelarrosa)</b> - Manages the documentation and provides assets to mobile application.
+- <b>Clarece Gail Larrosa (clarencelarrosa)</b> - She mostly manages and maintains the documentation of the project.
-- <b>Ian Gabriel Marquez (ianmarquez1129)</b> - Handles mobile application development and its UI/UX design.
+- <b>Ian Gabriel Marquez (ianmarquez1129)</b> - He handles the development of the mobile application and its UI/UX design.

 ## ✔️ Features
-- PPE detection for construction safety
+- Can be used in a cloud or local environment
-- Human detection to determine worker violations
+- Detects 5 basic PPE for construction safety and without wearing them
-- Face recognition to predict the detected violator
+- Detects a human person to determine worker violations
-- Mobile application reports and notifications
+- Delivers real-time reports for the mobile application

 ## System Flowchart
 <p align="center">